StanfordWELab/InflowGeneration/README.md

 `python3.9 fitModel.py '[x1,x2,x3]' setToFit`

 where x1,x2,x3 are the x locations at which you want to fit the model (read the paper for more info), while setToFit can be Gridsearch, Inflow, or Plot.
 Gridsearch fits the downstream database for y in [0;1m], while Inflow fits the upstream database for y in [0;1.5m].
+These are in reference to the model domain scale with domain height of 3m.
 I'll focus on the Plot option later.

 ![Framework](./Images/Framework.png)